hagarelsayed/Ngs_2nd_Abstract/README.md

 ```

-Downloading one chromosome only to shorten the time needed for the other steps ,
+Downloading one chromosome only to shorten the time needed for the other steps;

 ```
 wget ftp://ftp.ensembl.org/pub/release-86/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.chromosome.11.fa.gz